TheRealFlyingCoder/2020-React/README.md

 WARNING: This will turn on service workers, which means cacheing! keep your dev tools open and cache off otherwise you won't any changes.

+**Persistant State**
+Ever needed your local state to stick around after a refresh?
+Now this is easier than ever.

+Just add the `persistenceId` key to your App.state.ts, and give it a unique string.
+This will create a local storage item which is updated every time you alter the global state.

+Remember once this is active remember to use your different routes to reset the state back to normal when you need it!

 **Async State provider**
 Does your app require data for it's first render? then use the AsyncStateProvider in App.tsx!